dibbhatt/kafka-spark-consumer/README.md

 	* zookeeper.consumer.path=/spark-kafka
 * Kafka Consumer ID.
 This ID will be used for accessing offset details in $zookeeper.consumer.path
 	* kafka.consumer.id=12345

-* Number of partitions for the topic.
-Optional.
+* OPTIONAL - Number of partitions for the topic.
 Only required if ZK is not reachable from the driver.
 	* kafka.partitions.number=100
+* OPTIONAL - Consumer Force From Start .
+Default Consumer Starts from Latest offset.
+	* consumer.forcefromstart=true
+* OPTIONAL - Consumer Fetch Size in Bytes .
+Default 512 Kilo Bytes ( 512 * 1024 Bytes ).
+See further explanation in Tuning Options section
+	* consumer.fetchsizebytes=1048576
+* OPTIONAL - Consumer Fill Frequence in MS .
+Default 200 milliseconds .
+See further explanation in Tuning Options section
+	* consumer.fillfreqms=250

 Java Example
 ============